OnyxOs Developer Portal Documentation. Provides information to enable a developer to register an application and interact with the OnyxOs FHIR APIs.

 To register as a developer for the Developer Portal, complete and submit the registration form.

-After successfully registering an account, the user is placed into the “OnyxOS Developers” organization and redirected to the following page:
+After successfully registering an account, the user is placed into the “OnyxOS” organization and redirected to the following page:

 Before the user can log in for the first time, the following steps must be completed: